bytefish/bytefish.de/blog/apache_jena.md

 Which aircraft was the flight on?
 Which engines have been used?

-Every airplane in the world has a so called [N-Number], that is issued by the [Federal Aviation Administration ([FAA])].
+Every airplane in the world has a so called [N-Number], that is issued by the Federal Aviation Administration ([FAA]).

-The [FAA] maintains the [Aircraft Registry Releasable Aircraft Database], that contains:
+The [FAA] maintains the [Aircraft Registry Releasable Aircraft Database]:

 > [...]
 >